 We prioritize a culture of care at TCC by responding to issues of concern related to students, our campuses (Tacoma and Gig Harbor), and to the overall wellbeing of our community.
 The TCC Behavioral Intervention and Threat Assessment Team (BITA) serves as a central network focused on prevention and early intervention in situations involving people who may be experiencing serious distress or engaging in harmful or disruptive behaviors.
 Some examples of reported concerns include unexplained absences (after multiple contact attempts), persistent disruptive classroom behavior, housing insecurity, intimidation, harassment, and suicide ideation.

 The BITA team receives, assesses, and responds to reports of concerning behaviors.
 This team is made up of counselors, faculty, public safety professionals, and student affairs administrators who are experienced in conduct, trauma, emergency response, and supporting student success in and out of the classroom.

-Dean, Retention & Student Success
+Administrative Assistant for Retention and Student Success

 What happens when a report is submitted?

 - All reports are submitted through Maxient and are confidential based on college policy, and state, and federal laws.

 - The report is received by the Dean of Retention & Student Success.